hpcc-systems/ECLCloudIDE/readme.md

   * ~~change password~~
   * ~~forgot password~~

+* connecting to clusters with authentication
+  * route for managing cluters
+  * should this affect the new workspace dialog - cluster field to be a combobox instead of simple text input

+* implement password lockout?

+* uploading datasets
+  * ~~CSV~~
+  * JSON
+  * XML

+* importing datasets from data.gov

+* importing workspaces (ECL) from git repositories
+  * would it be possible to create a workspace definition file that references datasets?

+* exporting workspaces (ECL) to a git repository?

 * ~~user groups~~ _user groups aren't probably going to be a thing_
   * ~~create a group~~
   * ~~invite a user to a group~~